Telemedicine centres on frontline and de-occupied territories

 Why is this important?

-Many doctors evacuated from the de-occupied territories through the security component.
 Hospitals are destroyed.
-There is no transport, the roads are very bad, and not everywhere it's safe to drive.
+There is no transport, the roads are extremely bad, and even not everywhere it's safe to drive.

-But people stay in these territories, and they need medical assistance.
-Thanks to telemedicine centres, we can restore access to many doctors and services, and people do not have to travel tens of kilometres to the nearest hospital.
+Thanks to telemedicine centres, we can restore access to almost all doctors and services, and people do not have to travel tens of kilometres to the nearest hospital.

 Telemedicine equipment of the centres